SenorRojo227/Big-Words/README.md

 ## Goal
 This goal of this project is to:
-+ Create an application suitable for a professional portfolio.
++ Create an application suitable for a professional portfolio
-+ Progress through the Codecademy Full-Stack Engineer course.
++ Progress through the Codecademy Full-Stack Engineer course
 + Practice using Git, Github, and HTML5

 ## Technologies